Maryland Spotted Lanternfly Control Services

 The Maryland Department of Agriculture recommends inspecting plants around your home or business for signs of spotted lanternflies, and if you find any, you should notify the agency.
 Since spotted lanternflies can inflict so much damage to crops, plant life, and property, enlisting the help of the pest control professionals at Viking Pest is also highly recommended.
 Spotted lanternflies repopulate quickly and can be nearly impossible to control without the help of the pest control experts at Viking Pest.
 Viking Pest has the experience and tools to eliminate spotted lanternflies from the start when they’re masses of eggs attached to trees, bushes, or other plant surfaces.
 Spring is the best time to begin spotted lanternfly prevention in Maryland.

 How Do You Protect Your Home or Business From Spotted Lanternflies?

-Viking Pest offers treatment plans for both homeowners and businesses throughout the Eastern Shore of Maryland.
-Viking utilizes tree banding in conjunction with a liquid treatment, to help eliminate the pest.
-This re-occurring plan can start as early as May and continues to September 30, and customers can sign up mid-month or mid-season.
+Viking Pest offers treatment plans for both homeowners and businesses throughout Delaware.
+Viking utilizes a specially formulated liquid treatment to help eliminate the pest.
+Preventative “Knockdown” treatments are applied to trees and manmade surfaces throughout Spotted Lanternfly season.
+This re-occurring plan can start as early as May and continue to September 30.
+Customers can sign up mid-month or mid-season.
+Basal Trunk Treatments can be performed once per year starting in late July once trees have completely bloomed.
 Viking Pest offers spotted lanternfly treatments to the following counties on the Eastern Shore of Maryland: Cecil, Kent, Queen Anne’s, Talbot, Caroline, Dorchester, Wicomico, Somerset, and Worcester.